yaogara/yaogara-ark/content/plants/brunfelsia-grandiflora.md

 - Augmenting resilience to environmental stressors (e.g., cold, fatigue)
 - Spiritual cleansing, believed to dispel malevolent forces and negative energies

 These indications situate Chiri Sanango at the interface of somatic, infectious, and spiritual disorders, reflecting the intertwined nature of health and social relations in Amazonian medical systems (Rain-Tree, 2003)[4][1][2].
-In ritual settings, B. grandiflora may be integrated as an adjunct for spiritual “clearing,” supporting visions and introspective states during [[Ayahuasca]] ceremonies led by experienced practitioners (Singing to the Plants, 2007)[2][7].
+In ritual settings, B. grandiflora may be integrated as an adjunct for spiritual “clearing,” supporting visions and introspective states during [[preparations/ayahuasca]] ceremonies led by experienced practitioners (Singing to the Plants, 2007)[2][7].
 The “chills and tingling” produced by ingestion are interpreted as signs of its energetic action, reinforcing its designation as a cold sanango; the phenomenology of cooling and vibrating sensations is understood diagnostically and therapeutically within local epistemologies (Singing to the Plants, 2007)[2].

 Use persists in contemporary rural medicine—both within Indigenous and mestizo ethnomedical systems and among Western seekers engaged in Amazonian plant diets—where practitioners emphasize careful guidance, graduated exposure, and strict adherence to ritual and dietary boundaries to temper risks and maximize benefit (Madre Selva Resort, 2022)[9].